 - Not doing your research- Don’t just launch a paywall without understanding how it works and what the benefits and drawbacks are

-- Not testing it out first- Run a beta test with a small user group to ensure everything is working correctly before opening it up to everyone.
+- Not testing it out first- Run a beta test with a small user group to ensure everything works correctly before opening it up to everyone.

-- Making it too complicated- Keep things simple for your readers by using an easy-to-use paywall system
+- Making it too complicated- Keep things simple for your readers using an easy-to-use paywall system.

 - Asking for too much information upfront: Only ask for the information you need to process payments.

-- Not providing customer support- Make sure you have someone available to help customers with any problems they might encounter while trying to access your content.
+- Not providing customer support- Make sure you have someone available to help customers with any problems they might encounter while accessing your content.

 - Not considering how a paywall will affect your website’s user experience